BlogCustomer Satisfaction

 Stay transparent and let your customers know beforehand.
 Here’s an example of an email from the H&M online store:

 While customer complaints are often more time-sensitive than positive feedback, don’t ignore your satisfied clients, either.
 Always remember that they’re one of your most valuable assets.
-Try to:

 • Keep track of your biggest fans;